 Duration: Two days and two nights

-It only takes a short getaway to Upstate PA to get it: anybody trails PA when it comes to trails.
 Becoming one with nature, getting your cardio – it’s all just that much more pleasant in Upstate PA, where the outdoors is your instant friend.
-Whatever your mode of climb, be it boot or bike, many of our trails are near the water, with tons of between-trail activities like swimming and fishing.
-You’ll also discover plenty of peaceful country inns & resorts, scenic byways, pristine rivers and creeks, historical sites, and a rich diversity of restaurants makes this the ideal place for a memorable vacation.
-It’s easy to extend this two-day roadtrip into something longer.
-Depending on how long your legs can hold out, that is.
+Whatever your mode of climb, be it boot or bike, many of the trails are near the water, with tons of between-trail activities like swimming and fishing.
+You’ll also discover plenty of peaceful country inns and resorts, scenic byways, pristine rivers and creeks, historical sites and a rich diversity of restaurants that make this an ideal place for a memorable vacation.
+It’s easy to extend this two-day road trip into something longer.

 This bed and breakfast provides the perfect atmosphere to relax and unwind after a long day on the trails.
 Here you can discover the simple treasures, like a stroll through their color herb gardens, a glass of wine on their terrace or just meander on the banks of the Lackawaxen River, located on the Inn’s grounds.Read More >

 Outdoor eating, spacious decks and great food in the heart of the Pocono Mountains makes this the perfect place to grab a bite to eat after a long day of hiking or biking.
 Try the New York Strip Steak as all their meats are hand selected, seasoned and fired on the grill.
 We recommend the béarnaise sauce.Read More >

 Pocono Environmental Education Center

 Drop in and let Mother Nature teach you a thing or two.
 The Pocono Environmental Education Center gives you a hands-on learning experience in an outdoor classroom.
 Stop by for everything from lessons in animal tracking to quilting classes.